Brick Court Chambers

 • Acting for a claimant in respect of an alleged multi-decade fraud including claims of bribery, breach of fiduciary duty, dishonest assistance/knowing receipt, and conspiracy (as a pupil, assisting Richard Blakeley KC).

-• Acting for an Irish commodity trader in a dispute arising out of one party's failure to make payments under back-to-back sale and purchase contracts of thermal coal on the basis of the alleged applicability of sanctions (LCIA Arbitration, London seat) (as a pupil, assisting Richard Blakeley KC).
+• Acting for an Irish commodity trader in a dispute arising out of one party's failure to make payments under back-to-back sale and purchase contracts of thermal coal on the basis of the alleged applicability of sanctions (LCIA Rules, London seat) (as a pupil, assisting Richard Blakeley KC).

 • Defending a leading tax and advisory firm in proceedings alleging fraud and professional negligence in respect of statutory audits (as a pupil, assisting Edward Harrison, on a team led by Thomas Plewman KC).